LAST UPDATED: 4/19/23 – Travel Packing Check List

 My Ultimate Packing Checklist

-Forgetting something when traveling can end up being anything from an inconvenience to a show stopper.
+Forgetting something when traveling can end up being anything from an inconvenience to a showstopper.
 To help you avoid forgetting the big things that can quickly derail an international trip, I have created this guide with checklists to help you make sure you don’t leave anything behind.
-If you would like to print these checklists off to use for your trip, I have created a printable version of this guide for you to print and use.
+If you would like to print my travel packing check list off to use for your trip, I have created a printable version of this guide for you to print and use.

 |Step 1: Picking the Right Bag|

 |Step 3: Pack Your Toiletry Bag|

 |Step 4: Pack Your Camera Gear and Electronics|

 Step 1 – Picking the Right Bag

 The type of bag you bring will ultimately depend on what type of trip you are taking.
 If you are planning a quick weekend trip, a smaller carry-on bag will probably suffice.
 If you are planning to backpack across Europe, a travel or hiking backpack will probably be your best option.
 For those long trips involving multiple airport stops, a roller bag really comes in handy.
 Below are some of the bag options you have to choose from and what the pros and cons of using each are.